rajkumarkishore/office-management/README.md

 ## THIS IS A BRANCH OF THE MASTER - AUTHENTICATION MODULE

 This branch has been created to develop the authentication module of OMS.

+## THIS IS A BRANCH OF THE MASTER - ROLE BASE ACCESS CONTROL MODULE

+This branch has been created to develop the RBAC module of OMS.